KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-27-sponsorships-that-work.md

    Sometimes you don't have much time to get donations.
 It might be tough because you aren't fully incorporated yet.
 I get it, I have been there.
 In that scenario, it might be easier to contact local retail stores rather than contact a corporate location for donations.
 Often, not always but often, corporate office will take a significant amount of time before deciding to sponsor an event or organization.
 Whereas, if you contact one retail location they may be more willing to help out.
 Personally, this strategy has proven effective when reaching RBC, Tim Hortons, Cineplex, Costco and so many more big-box retailers.
 On the other hand, if you have time on your hands, it might be worth the time and investment in contacting corporate offices, usually their donations will be more significant in value.
 9. **Find Opportunities**

    There are so many different opportunities and chances to receive donations the question is whether or not you are looking for them.
 Ask friends, families, employers, acquaintances for help.
 Even asking other organizations or event organizers can prove really helpful.
-To help you get started, I have linked [Y2 Entrepreneurship Labs](http://y2labs.co/) Resources for Teens and Pre-Teens: <http://bit.ly/Y2LABS-RESOURCES>.
-It has helped me, and I hope it can help you too.
-Reach out to [Omicron](http://omcn.tech) too, their whole goal is to help youth startups and organizations receive the support they need.

    At the end of the day, building strong relationships and creating value for sponsors is what matters.
 Follow your mission and keep those two things in mind and you should be golden.